zeptofs/api-documentation/source/index.html.md

   You can simulate this path in sandbox by adding <code>+failure</code> to your <code>payid_email</code> e.g <code>test+failure@zeptopayments.com</code>
 </aside>
 <aside class="notice">
-  You can test receiving payments to a Receivable Contact in our sandbox environment using the <a href="#simulate-incoming-payid-payment">PayID simulation endpoint</a>.
+  You can test receiving payments to a Receivable Contact in our sandbox environment using the <a href="https://docs.zeptopayments.com/reference/simulateincomingpayidpayment">PayID simulation endpoint</a>.
 </aside>

 > Body parameter